ckswilliams/modOpenREM/docs/install-firsttime.rst

     install-offline

-We strongly recommend using PostgreSQL as the database for OpenREM, though there are other options.
-This is covered in the installation prep documents at :ref:`installpreppostgres` instructions.

-If you do use PostgreSQL, the following docs will be useful - there are also linked to from the installaton prep docs:
+During the installation process, you will need to install a database.
+For testing only, you fcan use the built in SQLite3 database, but for production use you will need a production grade database.
+This is covered in the :doc:`install-prep` documentation, but as you will probably want to find the database instructions again, the links are repeated here.

 ..  toctree::
     :maxdepth: 2

     postgresql
     postgresql_windows
+    backupMySQLWindows